Reed-Solomon-9/Google-Data-Certificate-Capstone-Bike-Share/final_report.md

 After reviewing this dataset in a comprehensive manner, I propose the following business decisions.
 These may rely on other factors, but they are rooted in insights from this data.

-Target the highest traffic inner ring neighborhoods with online targeted advertisements and neighborhood-specific promotions, and perhaps physical advertisements such as billboards/wallscapes/mural advertising.
+- Target the **highest traffic inner ring neighborhoods** with online targeted advertisements and neighborhood-specific promotions, and perhaps physical advertisements such as billboards/wallscapes/mural advertising.
 Chicago residents take pride in their neighborhoods, and the neighborhood names are highly recognizable.
 I believe they will respond well to neighborhood-specific appeals.
-Target early morning weekday riders who are not subscribed.
+- Target **early morning weekday riders who are not subscribed**.
 Casual riders ought to be shown how they can benefit from a subscription when they are making the decision to purchase a ride.
 Giving them this option for early rides will target the riders who would be most likely to want a subscription.
-Present subscriptions differently on weekends versus weekdays.
+- **Present subscriptions differently on weekends versus weekdays**.
 Weekend subscriptions could be offered as a way to enjoy the city, while the practicality of weekday commute hour subscriptions could be emphasized.
-Consider a “nights and weekends” subscription option.
+- Consider a **“nights and weekends” subscription option**.
 This could be usable outside of commute hours, to segment the market and allow the offerings to be priced more optimally.
-Consider a discount for longer rides in outer neighborhoods.
+- Consider a **discount for longer rides in outer neighborhoods**.
 Riders took longer rides from these neighborhoods, and they have significantly lower rates of subscription.
 If financially feasible, a discount could allow the bikes to be competitive with rail transportation.
 This could potentially be more efficient than advertising due to the lower concentration of riders.